 Students participate in the office practice of active family physicians and learn first-hand about family medicine.
-Positions are available throughout the province.
+Positions are throughout the province.

-- Rural Family Practice Clerkship - third year undergraduates
+- Rural Family Practice Clerkship (3rd year)

-- Family Practice Electives - fourth year undergraduates
+- Family Practice Electives (4th year)

-Students may choose from a variety of family practice rotations across the Lower Mainland and throughout the province.
+Students choose from a variety of family practice rotations across the Lower Mainland and throughout the province.

-To visit the Undergraduate Program website, click here.
+Visit the Undergraduate Program

-To visit the Postgraduate Program website, click here.
+Visit the Postgraduate Program